The Sound of Many Sleeping Bees

 In the fashion of Snow-Fall style longform articles, I also created a series of illustrations to accompany my writing.
 I knew I wanted to include a reoccurring, relatable likeness of a person, but I had become keenly aware of the injustices of "relatable" illustrated human representations throughout media and web which almost always sport white or white-inspired skin tones.
 As far as I could tell, there were two acceptable options (aside from using constantly varying skin tones).
 Use completely abstract colors, or use an ambiguous medium brown as an "average" of the range of skin tones.
 I decided to go with the latter, because I felt that abstract colors still harkened to real skin tones, yellow being an equivalent to lighter tones and blue being an equivalent to darker ones.
 I cannot say if this was the most politically correct choice, but I am at least confident in my conscious decision to make this character of an ambiguous gender, which was a significantly easier choice.

 From there on out, it was just a matter of putting the whole thing together and paying my friends in pizza to help me proofread.

 With the bulk of the project finished or near complete, it was time to prepare for the Thesis Show.
 Although I felt like I had branded the project well, I found that I was lacking in certain assets.

-I had the mini cards and stickers printed with moo.com, printed the larger cards myself with the laser jet printers in the lab, and had an additional large banner printed with the campus print shop.
-Once all was done and collected, the only thing that remained was to find a table cloth and an iPad to borrow, and with that I was prepared for the show.
+I had the mini cards and stickers printed with moo.com, printed the larger show cards myself with the laser jet printers in the lab, and had a large banner made at the campus print shop.